Health Insurance for Families and Pregnant Women

 You can apply online at healthyrhode.ri.gov or by submitting a paper application which you can download at https://tinyurl.com/RI-DHS-2-2018.
 You can also request a paper application from a DHS office or by calling: 1-855-697-4347.

 The online system will check income, citizenship, immigration status and other required information by accessing other government databases.
 The website is secure and all information is maintained confidentially.
 If the information cannot be checked this way, applicants will be asked to provide paper documentation.

 HealthSource RI will determine eligibility for each family member applying for health insurance coverage.
 If all members are eligible for RIte Care they will choose a RIte Care plan.
 If children are eligible and parents are not (family income is between 141% and 266% FPL), the parent will enroll the children in a RIte Care plan and select a commercial plan to purchase through HealthSource RI.

-*Families and pregnant women can enroll in RIte Care/RIte Share at any time (usually November-January).
-There is a limited period to enroll in a commercial plan through HSRI.
+*Families and pregnant women can enroll in RIte Care/RIte Share at any time.
+Eligibility is based on current monthly income.
+There is a limited period to enroll in a commercial plan through HSRI, usually November – January.
 People can enroll outside of this open enrollment period under certain circumstances including: loss of job-based health insurance, a significant change in income, moving to a new state.

 People needing help with the application process can call the HSRI Contact Center at 1-855-840-4774.
 People who want to meet with a helper to complete the application can meet with a Navigator in their community.
 There are bilingual navigators and navigators also have access to a language line for translation.
 Click here to find a Navigator or call 2-1-1.